 - Have a distance movie night.
 Some streaming platforms like Netflix and Disney+ are offering group watch’ services, which synchronises the video and creates a chat.
 If your platform doesn’t offer this, counting down to hitting ‘play’ over the phone and texting while you watch will work too.

 Try an activity together

 - Try a new skill together.
 Pick an online tutorial for training drills or workouts.
+This is a great way to keep the team’s skills tip top in the off season.
 Challenge members to all attempt the same tutorial and share your results.

 - Sign up for a fitness class.
 Many gyms, local leagues or associations and state and national sporting bodies are now offering online classes for home-based exercise that you can sign up for together.

 - Learn the rules.
 Most sporting bodies have online tutorials or webinars explaining the rules and regulations of their game.
 Now is a great time for players to brush up on their knowledge.